 the conscious psychedelic explorer online course details learner interview

-As I gear up to open the doors to the next cohort of The Conscious Psychedelic Explorer program tomorrow, I wanted to share another conversation with one of the members from the last cohort about their experience.
+As I gear up to open the doors to the next cohort of The Conscious Psychedelic Explorer program, I wanted to share another conversation with one of the members about their experience.

 If you’re interested in joining the program, I hope this will give you an idea of what you can expect from the experience.
 More information can be found at the bottom of this post.